lzim/mtl/blue/session07/s07_facilitator/mtl_session07_say_checklist.md

 - [ ] Hit the **Green Run Button**!
 - [ ] Go to the **Expanded Outputs** section and **Save** (not Save & Reset) our run.

-## Describe the output charts of the _specific variables_ and _values_ related to the team's highest priority need using Base Case data
+## Describe the output charts of the _specific variables_ and _values_ related to the team's highest priority need using Base Case data.

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> \_____________ **Time 00:40-00:50 - Team Priority**\__________________